kitchensjn/kitchensjn.github.io/drafts/2023-05-02-visualizing-human-genetic-diversity.md

     }
 </script>

-<p>A key insight from human genetics is that, as a species, we are all very genetically similar and share much of our genetic variation.
+A key insight from human genetics is that, as a species, we are all very genetically similar and share much of our genetic variation.
 Two humans picked at random are identical at ~99.9% of sites in their genomes.
 You have the same DNA letter as another randomly chosen human at 999/1000 bases, and at ~1/1000 sites, your chromosome might carry an A while the other person’s chromosome carries a T.  Within this variation, the majority of variable sites have no known function; carrying a G instead of an A may have no discernible effect on your traits.
 Much of the common genetic variation is shared among human groups (Lewontin, 1972).
 Human geneticists are interested both in understanding which sites in the genome are functional and unraveling the subtle differences between individuals and groups that highlight our shared history.
 However, understanding and visualizing patterns of human genetic variation is often challenging due to the complexity of data involved.
 One helpful place to start is to visualize the global frequencies of variants at individual sites within the genome (check out the Geography of Genetic Variants Browser from the Novembre Lab for a nice interactive tool) to see how variation is shared.
-However, because the human genome contains approximately 3 billion sites, it would take a few lifetimes to view all of the variants in this manner, so researchers often turn to genome-wide summary statistics to capture overall patterns of genetic variation.</p>
+However, because the human genome contains approximately 3 billion sites, it would take a few lifetimes to view all of the variants in this manner, so researchers often turn to genome-wide summary statistics to capture overall patterns of genetic variation.

-<p>We wanted to share some resources we’ve been putting together for teaching genetics using data from the 1000 Genomes Project, inspired by Donovan et al. (2019) and Biddanda et al. (2020).
+We wanted to share some resources we’ve been putting together for teaching genetics using data from the 1000 Genomes Project, inspired by Donovan et al. (2019) and Biddanda et al. (2020).
 These visualizations first center on the variation in a set of diverse samples from the Americas before expanding to include more globally distributed examples.
 If we take a small sample of people, the number of genomic sites that people vary at is a small fraction of their entire sequenced genomes.
 Most of this variation is rare, and though these rare variants can be medically pertinent, they are the properties of particular people and their immediate families rather than the larger human groups that they come from.
-To learn about more widely shared variation and following methods similar to those in Biddanda et al. 2020, we defined a variant as “common” in a sample if it was found in more than 5% of individuals and then filtered the data based on this criteria.</p>
+To learn about more widely shared variation and following methods similar to those in Biddanda et al. 2020, we defined a variant as “common” in a sample if it was found in more than 5% of individuals and then filtered the data based on this criteria.

 <div id="figure1" style="display: flex; justify-content: center;"></div>